MeteoSwiss/opendata/README.md

 For operational status, see [API Status & Contact](..).

-## Understanding MeteoSwiss' Open Data
+## Understanding MeteoSwiss' Open Data products
 The data of each Open Data product has documentation on what it represents, its models, abstractions and terminology. <!-- These can be found under Data in the left menu. -->

 <!-- For reference, here are the direct links: -->